 The various seminars and colloquia available to the Department of Chemistry provide an unparalleled opportunity to be informed about the latest advances in the chemical sciences, as well as to become familiar with leading researchers from other universities, both in the United States and from other countries.
 The seminar series connect students and faculty in our department with the larger scientific community, enabling them to create intellectual networks that benefit their research and careers well beyond their tenure in the department.

 Our main seminar series is the “Monday Colloquium” which invites leading research scientists to share and present their current work.
-The talks take place throughout the academic term on Mondays at 4:00 pm, in the Life Science and Engineering Building auditorium.
+The talks take place throughout the academic term on Mondays at 4:00 pm, in the Metcalf Science and Engineering Center, room 113.
 The colloquium speakers typically visit the Department for the entire day, meeting with faculty and graduate students.
 There are also several special lectures held annually.
 These include sponsored lectures such as the Novartis Lecture, the Lambert Lecture, and the Organic Synthesis Inc. Lecture, as well as seminars hosted by BUWIC and BUYCC, in which the student organizations poll their membership to select the speakers.

-The also Department hosts the Physical Chemistry Seminar Series at 2:00 pm on Wednesday afternoons in the Metcalf Science and Engineering Center (SCI 512).
-In addition to outside speakers, this series features BU graduate students and postdoctoral research fellows, giving them the opportunity to practice their presentations in a professional environment, as well as to inform the Department about their research.
+The also Department hosts the Physical Chemistry Seminar Series at 2:00 pm on Wednesday afternoons in the Metcalf Science and Engineering Center, room 512.
+In addition to outside speakers, this series features BU graduate students and postdoctoral research fellows, giving them the opportunity to practice their presentations in a professional environment, as well as to inform the department about their research.
 An offshoot of this series is the Greater Boston Area (GBA) Theoretical Chemistry Lecture Series sponsored by Boston University, Harvard University, and the Massachusetts Institute of Technology (MIT).
 These talks take place on the MIT campus, in Building 24, Room 121 at 4:00 pm.

 Students also have the opportunity to present as part of the Chemical Biology Student Seminars, which are delivered by graduate students and postdoctoral research fellows on the roles of chemistry in biology.